IdahoLabUnsupported/PXL/README.md

 This package comes with various scripts that work together to get the pixel coordinate.

 # License
 This code is provided under a BSD-3-Clause license and is not maintained.
-Feel free to alter this code.
-See more under the <i>License</i> tab of this repo.
+Feel free to alter this code. <br> See more under the <i>License</i> tab of this repo.